-This is one of the most popular, and is often held to be one of the best envelope filter pedals around, thanks to its iconic tone.
-It’s used by Bootsy Collins and George Clinton, and has all of the essential features and more.
+Used by funk legends Bootsy Collins and George Clinton among others, this is one of the most popular envelope filter pedals ever built.
 There are multiple modes, boost and gain controls, and even a peak knob to give you control over the width of your sound.
-Newer models contain an effects loops, so that you can insert an additional effect between the pedal’s pre-amp and filter.
+Newer models contain effects loops so that you can insert an additional effect between the pedal’s pre-amp and filter.
 This makes the pedal more responsive to your playing and gives you more sound options.

-- Four filter modes, speed, volume and intensity settings give you plenty of options for fine-tweaking and adjusting the character of the filter
+- Four filter modes, speed, volume, and intensity settings give you plenty of options for fine-tweaking and adjusting

 - It’s solid and rather cool looking: it holds to its funk and disco roots in aesthetics as well as its tone.

 - Contains true bypass, so it won’t interfere with your signal when it’s not in use.